MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 ### Storage Spaces Direct ###

 Deploying ReFS on Storage Spaces Direct is recommended for virtualized workloads or network-attached storage:
-- Real-time tier optimization and [the cache in Storage Spaces Direct](../storage-spaces/understand-the-cache.md) deliver high performance and capacity-efficient storage.
+- Mirror-accelerated parity and [the cache in Storage Spaces Direct](../storage-spaces/understand-the-cache.md) deliver high performance and capacity-efficient storage.
 - The introduction of block clone and sparse VDL dramatically accelerates .vhdx file operations, such as creation, merge, and expansion.
 - Built-in checksums, online repair, and alternate data copies enable ReFS and Storage Spaces Direct to jointly to detect and correct corruptions within both metadata and data.
 - ReFS provides the functionality to efficiently scale and support massive data sets.